ibm-cloud-docs/containers/cs_istio.md

     ```
     {: pre}

-1. For each IOP file that you saved in the previous step, run the `istioctl upgrade` command.
+1. For each IOP file that you saved in the previous step, run the `istioctl upgrade` command to upgrade Istio to the version that matches the `istioctl` version.
+This command also changes the installation and upgrade mechanism from using the in-cluster operator to `istioctl`.

     ```sh
     istioctl upgrade -f <filename>.yaml